allmad/madq/README.md

 * distributed and decentralized topologies without single points of failure
 * the number of topic can be unlimit(depends on hardware)
 * provide a horizontally scaling solution
+* using different way to support large number of topic (configurable)

 ### roadmap